 Regardless of your reason for wanting to remove a tattoo, when you decide you want it gone, you want the procedure to be as effective and pain-free as possible.

-Our staff have been trained by the best and our equipment and removal technique results in:
+Our staff have been trained by the best and our equipment and tattoo removal technique results in:

 We take your health and safety seriously and work with only top of the line equipment and qualified, well-trained staff.
-If you've read about the horrors of cheap machines sold on popular auction sites or expensive options that just don't work, rest assured our tattoo removal services meet the same standards you've come to know and trust in our laser hair removal and skin care treatments.
+If you've read about the horrors of cheap tattoo removal machines sold on popular auction sites or expensive tattoo removal options that just don't work, rest assured our laser tattoo removal services meet the same standards you've come to know and trust in our laser hair removal and skin care treatments.
 Your skin is safe with us!